robfatland/pythonbytes/projects/coils/README.md

 * ...that prints *`Lonna’s dog said “whuff!!”`*
 * ...to print out the first 20 fibonacci numbers: `0, 1, 1, 2, 3, 5, 8, ...` and so on.
+* ...to determine if a positive integer is a prime number
-* ...that uses the code below
+* ...that uses random numbers

 ```
 from random import randint
 print(randint(1,6)+randint(1,6))
 ```

-* ...to determine if a positive integer is a prime number
+### Next level up: Write a program with turtle graphics...

 * ...that draws a simple optical illusion
 * ...that watches some turtles wander around on the screen